 Pharmacogenomics (PGx) is the study of how variations in the human genome dictate a person’s response to medications.
-In one study, more than 99% of people assessed had a genotype associated with a higher risk to at least one medication.1 Pharmacogenomics research can lead to better outcomes for both individuals and healthcare providers through improved medication safety and efficacy and lowered medical costs.
+In one study, more than 99% of people assessed had a genotype associated with a higher risk to at least one medication.1 Findings from pharmacogenomics research can lead to better future outcomes for both individuals and healthcare providers through improved medication safety and efficacy and lowered medical costs.

-Microarrays have become an important tool in precision medicine, enabling clinical researchers to make significant advancements in the area of pharmacogenomics research.
+Microarrays have become an important technology in precision medicine, enabling clinical researchers to make significant advancements in the area of PGx research.
 The Infinium Global Diversity Array with Enhanced PGx Content provides coverage of high-priority PGx genes, representing a major step forward:

-Introducing the most comprehensive genotyping microarray on the market for pharmacogenomic research with >1.9M markers, access to high-impact PGx genes, and optional reporting software.
+Introducing the most comprehensive genotyping microarray on the market for pharmacogenomics research with >1.9M markers, access to high-impact PGx genes, and optional reporting software.

 This rapid, three-day workflow allows users to gather and report data quickly and run up to 1728 samples per week using a single iScan System.
 Targeted gene amplification runs concurrently with whole-genome amplification during day 1 of the 3-day protocol.
 The workflow is highly scalable and can be automated with robotic liquid handlers.

-Experts discuss how easy-to-use clinical reports and broader public awareness may help integrate pharmacogenomics in clinicians' day-to-day practice.
+Experts discuss how easy-to-use clinical reports and broader public awareness may help integrate PGx in clinicians' day-to-day practice.

 MyDNA co-founder Allan Sheffield discusses development of a pharmacogenomics service and meaningful genetic test reports.